adamelliotfields/twitch-player-app/README.md

 ### Notes

+*This is a clone of [adamelliotfields/free-code-camp/front-end-development/7-twitch-player](https://github.com/adamelliotfields/free-code-camp/tree/master/front-end-development/7-twitch-player).*

+*This app was coded from scratch, start-to-finish, and was not based off of any tutorial.*

 The requirements of this project were to sort and display Twitch streamers based on their status (online, offline, or non-existent) and also include a link to their channel.